pass-the-salt/pass-the-salt.github.io/content/english/code-of-conduct/_index.md

 <br><br>
 **In case of problem :**
 - you can contact Pass the SALT crew members (we'll be wearing specific t-shirts).
 - **New 2025:** a person will coordinate the application of this code of conduct and will be your main point of contact.
-His or her name will be announced during the opening conference.
+Their name will be announced during the opening conference and they will wear a distinctif sign to be recognised.

 **Conference reaction:** participants violating these rules may be sanctioned or expelled from the conference at the discretion of the conference organizers.<br>